danausx/ffmpeg-cluster/README.md

 - Docker (for cross-compilation)
 - curl and unzip (for FFmpeg download)

-FFmpeg is automatically downloaded and managed by the client.
+FFmpeg and FFprobe are automatically downloaded and managed by the build procedure.

 ## Building